NEXT PAGE - PRK Step By Step

 The recovery of custom PRK patients has two phases:

 - The first phase is the healing of the epithelium which takes between three to five days.
 During this time, there may be increased pain and discomfort.
-Dr. Pham will give you pain medications (Vicodin) and eye drops to minimize your pain and discomfort during the healing process.
+Dr. Pham will give you a prescription for pain medications (Norco) and eye drops to minimize your pain and discomfort during the healing process.

 - The second phase is the remodeling of the corneal epithelium.
 For the first few weeks after PRK your vision will be blurry but functional.
 You will likely be able to drive and return to work.
 However, it may take six weeks to six months to get your best vision after PRK or 20/20.